-Moti Masjid Lahore is one of the “Pearl Mosques”, is a 17th-century religious building located inside the Lahore Fort, Lahore, Punjab, Pakistan.
+Moti Masjid Lahore is one of the “Pearl Mosques”, and is a 17th-century religious building located inside the Lahore Fort, Lahore, Punjab, Pakistan.

 It is a small white marble structure built by the Mughal Emperor Jahangir and modified by Shah Jahan Architects and is among his prominent extensions (such as the Sheesh Mahal and the Naulakha Pavilion) to the Lahore Fort complex.